majimboo/c-struct/README.md

 * Schema based packing and unpacking.
 * Unpack from buffer to object.
 * Pack from object to buffer.
+* Pack with default value if key isn't specified.

 More
 ----